Choosing to have one partner makes you that small minority. In today’s society, sleeping with only one partner for whole life is overrated and boring.

 Some beliefs say sharing your energy with everyone is not good because it can disturb yours.

-As much as casual sex seems acceptable to some, sometimes we are unaware of who we let into our lives and what dangers it carries, both physically and spiritually.
+As much as casual hooking up seems acceptable to some, sometimes we are unaware of who we let into our lives and what dangers it carries, both physically and spiritually.

 Sexually Transmitted Diseases